SAP-samples/cloud-extension-html5-sample/mission/cloud-connector/README.md

 4. Create Certification Rule - call transaction /nCERTRULE
    1. Click on “Display/Change” icon to Edit mode.
    2. Click on “Import certificate” icon next to Subject textbox.
 Choose the “scc_sample_cert.DER” file which you have downloaded from SAP Cloud Connector Principal propagation tab in step 5.
-   3. Click on “Rule” button
+   3. Click on “Rule” button and confirm.
    ![STRUST](./images/S4PrincipalPropagation2.png)